top of page

 Plein Air Paintings

-Cabbage Patch 9 X 12 inches Alkyd on Gessoboard Panel
+Cabbage Patch 9 x 12 inches Alkyd on Gessoboard Panel Sold

-A picnic on a warm sunny day at Greens Camp a few summers ago provided Karen with a chance to explore one of her favorite beaches while I dug out my paints.
+A picnic on a warm sunny day at Greens Camp a few summers ago provided Kären with a chance to explore one of her favorite beaches while I dug out my paints.
 There an upland scene, an extensive patch of skunk cabbage, beckoned to be painted.
-I can't say I got a sun tan that day, but I sure had fun.
+I can't say I got a sun tan that day, but I got a painting out of it.

 Cabbage Patch.jpg